-Plenty of further information in respect of this vacancy and the school can be found in this pack and on our website, which will assist you in completing your application.
-I hope you find this of interest and look forward to receiving completed application forms via the relevant platform by 9am Thursday 12th September 2024.
+Further information in respect of this vacancy and the school can be found on our website, which will assist you in completing your application.
+Please do contact our Personnel Manager, Smita Stone, on sstone@soarvalley.aspirelp.uk if you wish to discuss the post further or have any queries.